-1. Introduction
+1 Introduction

 Program type analysis and model checking have a shared goal: to statically enforce properties of programs.
 A variety of analyses have been proposed to enforce specific properties, while certain frameworks provide flexibility to enforce a general class of properties.
-A number of authors (Skalka et al., 2005; K. Marriott and Sulzmann, 2003; Igarashi and Kobayashi, 2002) have observed that these two approaches can play complementary roles in the verification of general trace based program properties, which are properties of program event traces expressible in temporal logic.
-Type systems can be used to compute program abstractions, which can in turn be used as inputs to model checking (Steffen and Burkart, 1992).
-In other words, type analysis can serve as a technique for model extraction (Holzmann and Smith, 2001), for the subsequent verification of a general class of program properties.
-This paper establishes a foundational theory of type and trace effects for Object Oriented programs in a language model adapted from Featherweight Java (Igarashi et al., 2001), defines a type inference system for automatically reconstructing sound type and trace effects of programs, and shows how trace effect representations can be manipulated to reflect control flow operations such as exceptions.
+A number of authors [23, 27, 38] have observed that these two approaches can play complementary roles in the verification of general trace-based program properties, which are properties of program event traces expressible in temporal logic.
+Type systems can be used to compute program abstractions, which can in turn be used as inputs to model checking [40].
+In other words, type analysis can serve as a technique for model extraction [22], for the subsequent verification of a general class of program properties.
+This paper establishes a foundational theory of type and trace effects for Object Oriented programs in a language model adapted